-Elinext Group Leverages Latest QR Code and NFC Technologies in Mobile App Development
+Elinext Leverages QR Code and NFC Technologies in Mobile App Development

-June 22, 2012.
-With more and more businesses of all sizes moving towards a greater use of matrix barcodes, Elinext Group is pleased to announce that it extends its capabilities in the development of mobile apps using QR (Quick Response) codes, Data Matrix codes as well as NFC (Near Field Communication) technology.
+With more and more businesses of all sizes moving towards greater use of matrix barcodes, Elinext is pleased to announce that it extends its capabilities in the development of mobile apps using QR (Quick Response) codes, Data Matrix codes as well as NFC (Near Field Communication) technology.

 Embedding innovations into ongoing organizational processes is essential to maintaining a competitive edge.
 The challenge therein is that innovations are often technology-driven.